fmichonneau/francoismichonneau.net/_posts/2025-02-24-air-with-emacs-ess.md

 It is very [fast and opiniated](https://www.tidyverse.org/blog/2025/02/air/).
 It integrates with VSCode and Positron, RStudio (and soon with Zed).

-Maybe there is a better way at integrating it with Emacs and ESS but for the time being, I wrote this short snippet that uses its command line interface to reformat the current buffer on save:
+Maybe there is a better way of integrating it with Emacs and ESS but for the time being, I wrote this short snippet that uses its command line interface to reformat the current buffer on save: